speeder111/speeder111/README.md

 - 👋 Hi, I’m @speeder111
 - 👀 I’m interested in API
-- 🌱 I’m currently learning Lua qnd Typescript
+- 🌱 I’m currently learning Lua and Typescript
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me vylw on Discord
 - 😄 Pronouns: he/him